danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 The guidelines are described in full in the book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) - be sure to get your copy during the event!

-Compliance to guidelines is derived from the Software Improvement Group's industry benchmark (8 billion lines of code in more than 180 different technologies).
+Compliance to the guidelines is derived from the Software Improvement Group's industry benchmark (8 billion lines of code in more than 180 different technologies).

 ## Supported Languages